maiziezhoulab/VolcanoSV/README.md

 ## Before you start

+**Note:
-**Note: VolcanoSV is designed only for autosome chromosomes since the phasing procedure for sex chromosomes is very different!**
+1.VolcanoSV is designed only for autosome chromosomes since the phasing procedure for sex chromosomes is very different!**

-**The reference file should have contig name in a format like "chr1, chr2, chr3 ..." and does not have descriptive field after it.**
+**2.The reference file should have contig name in a format like "chr1, chr2, chr3 ..." and does not have descriptive field after it.**

-**We highly recommend you to run the test data first before using VolcanoSV on your own data!**
+**3.We highly recommend you to run the test data first before using VolcanoSV on your own data!**

 ## Single chromosome mode